crypto-cats/bowfolios-mobile.io/README.md

 **To see which issues have been finished during M1, please click: [Milestone 1](https://github.com/crypto-cats/bowfolios-mobile/projects/2)**

+### Milestone 2: Database
+The goal of Milestone 2 was to integrate the database so the pages read in from Firebase.
+- Profile
+- Signin / Registration works
+- Interests
+- Projects
+- Prople

+**To see which issues have been finished during M2, please click: [Milestone 1](https://github.com/crypto-cats/bowfolios-mobile/projects/3)**

 ## Developers
 Here are the people who worked on this project: